Alaska Airlines Price Guarantee Going Away September 1

-Well, it looks like this great benefit may be going away.
+Well, it looks like this great benefit is going away.

 On the Price Guarantee portion of alaskaair.com, there is some new wording under the “tips” section.